A perfect balance of textures and flavors, this sweet potato salad features shaved Brussels sprouts, roasted sweet potatoes, pecans, and Gouda cheese.

 - Preheat the oven to 450°F.

-- To serve, place Brussels sprouts shavings on a plate, then top with potatoes, cheese, pecan pieces, and dressing.
+- To serve, place Brussels sprouts shavings on a plate, then top with sweet potatoes, slices of cheese, pecan pieces (toasted, if time), and dressing.

 Keywords: Sweet potato salad, Brussels sprout salad, Shaved Brussels sprouts, Sweet Potato Recipes

 I love how simple this is!!
 So delicious!